gethackly/Discord-bot/README.md

 Once you’re on the server, you can collaborate with other contributors and test your bot.

 ---
+(You can also keep your bot in local and dont host it online)
 ## **Step 2: Create and Host Your Bot**

 ### **A) Create Your Bot on the Discord Developer Portal**